Reading Time: 9 minutes

 By Bus

-You can take a Bus Eireann bus from the airport to the city and to other destinations all over Ireland once you get to Parnell Place Bus Station in the city, as well as the Kent Railway Station.
+You can take a Bus Eireann bus from the airport to the city using bus routes 225 and 226, and to other destinations all over Ireland.
 Buses leave from the front of the terminal building.

 You can purchase your ticket on the bus or at the ticket machine located outside the terminal.